The Best Digital Vinyl Systems (DVS)

 - Provides precise timecoding.

-Pioneer Pro DJ INTERFACE2 2-channel audio interface
+Pioneer Pro DJ INTERFACE 2

 The DJ interface2 by Pioneer DJ is a 2-Channel audio interface that allows you to scratch and control the music from your Rekordbox using your own DJ equipment.
 The package comes with 2 license keys for Rekordbox DJ and Rekordbox DVS.
 It also includes 2 control vinyl, 4 audio cables, one USB cable, and a power cable.
 Everything you need to start mixing and scratching from day one.